Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 Carbonyl compounds include compounds containing carbonyl and carboxyl groups (aldehydes, ketones, keto acids, semi-functional carbonyl-containing substances).

-The main factors causing a decrease in the concentration of carbonyl compounds are their ability to oxidize, volatility, and the relatively high trophic value of certain groups of carbonyl-containing substances.
+The main factors causing a decrease in the concentration of carbonyl compounds are their ability to oxidize, volatility and the relatively high trophic value of certain groups of carbonyl-containing substances.

 Acetone

-Acetone enters natural waters with wastewater from pharmaceutical, wood-chemical industries, the production of varnishes and paints, plastics, film, acetylene, acetaldehyde, acetic acid, plexiglass, phenol, acetone.
+Acetone enters natural waters with wastewater from pharmaceutical, wood-chemical industries, production of varnishes and paints, plastics, film, acetylene, acetaldehyde, acetic acid, plexiglass, phenol, acetone.

-At concentrations of 40-70 mg / dm3, acetone gives water a smell, 80 mg / dm3 - a smack.
-In water, acetone is not very stable - at concentrations of 20 mg / dm3 on the seventh day it disappears.
+At concentrations of 40-70 mg/dm3, acetone gives water an odor, and 80 mg/dm3 - a taste.
+In water, acetone is not stable - at concentrations of 20 mg/dm3 it disappears on the seventh day.

 Acetone is a drug that affects all parts of the central nervous system.
 In addition, it has an embryotoxic effect.